Azure/azureml-assets/assets/promptflow/models/classification-accuracy-eval/description.md

-This is a flow illustrating how to evaluate the performance of a classification system.
-It involves comparing each prediction to the ground truth and assigns a "Correct" or "Incorrect" grade, and aggregating the results to produce metrics such as accuracy, which reflects how good the system is at classifying the data.
+The "Classification Accuracy Evaluation" is a model designed to assess the effectiveness of a data classification system.
+It involves matching each prediction against the ground truth, subsequently assigning a "Correct" or "Incorrect" score.
+The cumulative results are then leveraged to generate performance metrics, such as accuracy, providing an overall measure of the system's proficiency in data classification.

 ### Inference samples